This page outlines some preventative measures you can take to help keep your computer running smoothly.

 Back up your data.

 Hard drives are mechanical devices and everything mechanical will fail eventually.
 When that happens, your data is probably gone.
-There are places that can retrieve data, but at a thousand dollars or more, you have to ask yourself: Is it worth it?
-It is good practice to keep an extra copy somewhere, burn stuff to a disk every few weeks or so so you don't lose as much in case of failure, get an online email account with a decent storage limit (CU email accounts allow 25 gigs of space) and email it to yourself, anything to avoid having only one copy of data that's important to you.
-We also recommend using Google Drive as a cloud option.
-Google Drive is included with your student email account.
+There are places that can retrieve data, but at a very high cost.
+It is good practice to keep an extra copy somewhere, burn stuff to a disk every few weeks or use Google Drive as a cloud option.
+Google Drive with UNLIMITED storage is included with your student email account.

 Be careful what you download.

 Avoiding spyware and viruses takes some discipline and practice.
 When downloading and installing programs (especially free programs) you must read each of the installation screens carefully.
 Many times, spyware-laden programs are installed with other programs we download.
 Additionally, you should only download programs from reputable sites.
 We recommend using Google to try to find out if a program is spyware BEFORE installing it.
-We have found snapfiles to be a reputable site to download freeware.
+We have found snapfiles.com to be a reputable site to download freeware.